50 tips 'n' tricks to save if you've got kids

 Anyone who works, whether they've got kids or not, could be eligible

-If you're looking to educate and entertain the kids at the same time, the Free Museums and Galleries guide is crammed with over 170 UK venues that don't charge a penny.
+If you're looking to educate and entertain the kids at the same time, the Free Museums and Galleries guide is crammed with UK venues that don't charge a penny.

 To find your nearest, click on your area on the in-guide map for full listings, plus location, opening times and more.